 Our work is guided by a harmonious balance between the most practical problem solving and the uppermost artistic judgment.
-Jonathan Burlow comes from a background immersed in a diversity of cultures, driving the studio's curiosity and passion to enhance and celebrate the environments, social behaviours and norms found in human societies.
-The studio reflects a spirit of experimentation in formulating relationships that discover a playful balance between these entities.
+Jonathan Burlow comes from a background immersed in a diversity of cultures, driving the studio's curiosity and passion to enhance and celebrate the environments, social behaviours, and norms found in human societies.
+As a result, our work reflects a spirit of experimentation in formulating relationships that discover a playful balance between these entities.

 Jonathan studied architecture at the University of Portsmouth, where he was awarded the Dibben Prize.
-He then went on to further his master studies at the University of Bath before concluding at the Architectural Association (AA).
-Despite being half British and half French, Jonathan started life in Bangkok and has lived across the world in culture-rich countries such as Laos and Pakistan.
+He then went on to further his master studies at the University of Bath before concluding at the Architectural Association.
+As well as being half British and half French, Jonathan started life in Bangkok and has lived across the world in culture-rich countries such as Laos and Pakistan.

 Credits & Collaborators

-Andrew Phillips, Butler Archive, Constant Structural Design, Creative Folkestone, Daniel Kennedy, Darren Bray, Haakon Egil Lie, Jane Kennedy, Jason deCaires Taylor, Light Plan, Martin Pearce, Michael Bladen, NWSmith Associates, Philip Hall, Progress Agency, Simone Bossi, Sprinks, Tom Cecil
+Andrew Phillips, Butler Archive, Constant Structural Design, Creative Folkestone, Haakon Egil Lie, Jason deCaires Taylor, Light Plan, Martin Pearce, NWSmith Associates, Philip Hall, Progress Agency, Simone Bossi, Sprinks Construction, Tom Cecil

 Best Integrated Design